johnsonkao0213/Formulate_and_Solve/README.md

 This is the official implementation of `Solving for X and Beyond: Can Large Language Models Solve Complex Math Problems with More-Than-Two Unknowns?`.

-Authors: Kuei-Chun Kao, Ruochen Wang, Cho-Jui Hsieh

-The paper is available at [arXiv]().
-The project website is available at [Website](https://johnsonkao0213.github.io/Formulate_and_Solve/).

 ## About Formulate-and-Solve

 <div align="center">